varun-raj/sgc/readme.md

 git merge upstream master
 ```

-Use the following to fetch and merge from origin (Alternative to)
+Use the following to fetch and merge from origin

 ```
 bgc fo